bguiz/tmp-inj-docs/.gitbook/developers/evm-developers/technical-information/precompiles/exchange-precompile.md

 }
 ```

+#### Start building

-For detailed instructions on how to build, deploy, and interact with this `ExchangeDemo` smart contract, including setting up subaccounts and funding, please refer to the comprehensive demo available in our `solidity-contracts` repository.
+For detailed instructions on how to build, deploy, and interact with this `ExchangeDemo` smart contract, including setting up subaccounts and funding, please refer to the comprehensive demo available in our [solidity-contracts](https://github.com/InjectiveLabs/solidity-contracts/tree/master/demos/exchange) repository.

 #### Conclusion